Matt Saunders (rugby union, born 1988)

 Matt Saunders is a rugby union player for the Philippines national rugby union team.
-His rugby union position is at outside center and is the top try scorer in the Philippines.
+His rugby union position is at outside center.
+He is the top try scorer in the Philippines.
 Saunders is a former professional rugby league footballer with Sydney Roosters and rugby union footballer for Kubota Spears.

 Personal life

 He was born in the United Kingdom to a British father and a Filipina mother who hails from Pangasinan.
 He has three other siblings Oliver Benjamin and sister Abigail.

 Prior to his stint as a professional rugby league and rugby union footballer, he studied as an electrician in Australia and is qualified to practice the profession.